 Together we start compiling a list of targets and attack scenarios.
 Which simulation will be executed and what are the permitted or forbidden actions.
 In close cooperation we will create a plan.
 In a detailed manner, we will explain our course of action and the proposed strategy to realize your goals as effectively as possible.

 Based on the type of operation we will start gathering information, creating a plan of attack (scenario) and setting up the necessary offensive infrastructure.

 During this phase the actual attacks will take place.
 These will differ greatly and of course highly depend on the operation type.
 Examples can be various sorts of social engineering attacks, workstation infestations and an attacker gaining physical access.

-A common scenario is when an attack is simulated taking the perspective of an attacker already gained access to a standard workstation.
+A common scenario is when an attack is simulated taking the perspective of an attacker who has already secured access to a standard workstation.
 In this case our team has access to a company laptop and this will be the starting point of the operation.
 Or perhaps a simulation in which we try to gain a foothold in your organization and start this without any access secured (yet).

 The length of this phase relies on each attack simulation and varies from 4 to 5 weeks or even a number of months.
 Some attacks need to be performed over the course of a prolonged period to remain under the radar where required.

 Now the operation is finished we will sit down together with the Blue Team in order to compare the attack plan and timeline in detail.
 A conclusion can be drawn towards the goals that were achieved, which issues were detected by the Blue Team and things that went unnoticed.
 With this we can jointly identify any weak spots in your organization and propose measures to counteract them.